Greens: We're England's fourth party

 Caroline Lucas hailed results in target areas like Richmond-upon-Thames - where they gained four seats - and Sheffield, where they increased by two amid a bitter row about tree-felling.

-The Greens said they were established as "England's fourth party".
+Afterwards, the Greens said they were established as "England's fourth party".

 - Mixed picture in English council elections